 In this era of routine terrorist attacks, devastating natural disasters and political unrest, it’s the million-dollar question plaguing the industry: How could this threat have been avoided?
 From eliminating foreseeable risks to being prepared for the worst, there’s never been a more critical time for event marketers to arm themselves with the intelligence and resources necessary to maintain safe and secure events.

-Earlier this fall, Event Marketer faced the issue head-on with a free online event safety conference featuring five industry experts who offered best practices for protecting attendees, preparing for incidents and communicating key information in the event of an emergency.
-As we look ahead to the new year, we offer their top tips for keeping events safe and secure in 2018… and beyond.
+To get up to speed on the latest safety protocols, EM tapped five industry experts who offered best practices for protecting attendees, preparing for incidents and communicating key information in the event of an emergency.
+Here, we offer their top tips for keeping events safe and secure in 2018… and beyond.

 1. Document everything.